kmehltretter82/frama-c-linux/ISSUE_TEMPLATE.md

 # Fix ideas

-*Please tell us if what you have already tried or ideas you have to solve this issue.*
+*Please tell us if you already tried some work-arounds or have some ideas to solve this issue.*